Skip to content

 Set the playback position

 If the Engine needs your player to seek to a particular position in the media stream, your application receives a SetPosition message.
-Your player must update its playback position to the offset specified in the position parameter.
+Your player must update its playback position to the offset specified in the position field.

 Respond to queries about the playback